jmarca/calvad_impute_missing/README.md

 ```

 Once you have verified that npm is recent, install the dependencies.
+Be aware that this will take some time.

 ```
-rm -rf node_modules .Rlibs
+rm -rf node_modules .Rlibs ## see note below npm install
-npm install
 ```

-I highly recommend starting fresh as of the latest TAMS upgrade (July
+I highly recommend running the `rm -rf node_modules .Rlibs` command
+noted above so as to start fresh as of the latest TAMS upgrade (July
-2017) because many of the libraries have changed.
+2017); many of the libraries have changed.
+If you've cleaned up and
+run npm install since July of 2017, you can save a lot of time by
+*not* running that command.

+One requirement that is not run by default is that the target couchdb
+database must have some views pre-installed for the imputation step to
+work properly.
+This is noted below.

 I have one test that makes sure that the program can get files from
 the data repository that serves up the broken-up PeMS files.
 This